Desfolhada portuguesa

 "Desfolhada portuguesa" ("Portuguese husking"), or simply "Desfolhada", is a song recorded by Portuguese singer Simone de Oliveira with music composed by Nuno Nazareth Fernandes and Portuguese lyrics written by Ary dos Santos.
 It in the Eurovision Song Contest 1969 held in Madrid, having previously won 's Grande Prémio TV da Canção Portuguesa.

 Conception

 "Desfolhada portuguesa" was composed by Nuno Nazareth Fernandes with Portuguese lyrics by Ary dos Santos.
 It deals with the love of Portugal – the first occasion on which this was the theme of the Portuguese entry, but far from the last.
 The song compares the love from the conception of a child to patriotic love.
-The lyrics contains the verse "quem faz um filho, fá-lo por gosto", controversial at that time, which the régime censorship was not able to avoid on time.
+The lyrics contain the verse "quem faz um filho, fá-lo por gosto", controversial at that time, which the régime censorship was not able to avoid on time.